polyipseity/information/general/conditional probability table.md

 | ___y_=1__  | 2/9       | 2/9       | 4/9        |
 | __P(_x_)__ | 6/9       | 3/9       | 1          |

-This gives us the table of conditional of probabilities of _y_ given _x_, with {{the row headers being the conditional probabilities and the column headers being the variable conditioned on (mnemonic: ↙)}}:
+This gives us the table of conditional of probabilities of _y_ given _x_, with {@{the row headers being the conditional probabilities and the column headers being the variable conditioned on (mnemonic: ↙)}@}:

 |                      | ___x_=0__ | ___x_=1__ |
 | -------------------- |:---------:|:---------:|